-If necessary, click and type the desired options in the Command Line Options dialog box.
+If necessary, click and type the desired options in the Command Line Options dialog.
 Type each option on a new line.
-When you close the dialog box, they are all displayed in the Command line options text box with spaces as separators.
+When you close the dialog, they are all displayed in the Command line options field with spaces as separators.

 Custom working directory

-In this text box, specify the location of the files that are outside the folder with your sources and are referenced through relative paths.
+In this field, specify the location of the files that are outside the folder with your sources and are referenced through relative paths.
 Type the path manually or click Browse and select the desired folder in the dialog that opens.

 In this field, specify the environment variables be passed to the built-in server.
 See Environment Variables in Apache for details.

 When you edit a run configuration (but not a run configuration template), you can specify the following options: